 So why, oh why?
 Maybe they couldn't do better with the new material?
 Maybe, but making the ornaments in whatever way did need some skill.
 Maybe these swords were never intended as real weapons?

-can make one of the ornaments without casting it must be an extremely skillful
+one of the ornaments without casting it must be an extremely skillful artisan, indeed.

 One might consider the swords to be "a mess" if one compares them to swords forged from one piece of iron / steel.
 That does not change the fact that making all the individual parts and assembling them without revealing the seams does take a lot of skill.
 Making a fancy mechanical watch does take a lot of skill, too - and the product is a mess compared to a cheap electronic one.
 But then, you do not sport an expensive mechanical watch so you can tell the time, just as you don't sport a Luristan sword so you can fight.